 Allama Iqbal also wrote poetry in English and Persian.
 His book Armughan-e-Hijaz is mixed i.e Urdu and Persian.

 The work of Allama Iqbal played a considerable part that we have Pakistan.
 Now we enjoy the freedom and breathe in the atmosphere of a separate country where we can spend lives according to our traditions and can openly fulfill our religious obligations without any fear.
-His philosophy is still valid, and his ideas are reflected in his poetry and greatly touch the heart of Muslims.
+His philosophy is still valid, and his ideas are reflected in his poetry and much touch the heart of Muslims.

 Iqbal Day celebrations held at the highest level all across the country, which is proof that the Pakistani nation can never forget his work.
-He is still alive in our hearts, and our generations will always remain thankful for him and will always love him.
+He is still alive in our hearts, and our generations will always remain thankful for him, and will always love him.